se-edu/learningresources/contents/testing/integration-testing.md

 ## What is integration testing?

-Integration testing is a part of software testing where individual parts of your application are combined and tested as a whole.
+Integration testing is a part of software testing where individual parts of your application are combined and tested as a group.
 This usually happens after the [<tooltip content="Testing of individual components within a system">unit testing stage</tooltip>](http://softwaretestingfundamentals.com/unit-testing/) and before the [<tooltip content="Evaluation of the software against requirements gathered from users and system specifications">system testing stage</tooltip>](https://www.guru99.com/system-testing.html) and it aims to discover faults related to the interaction between components.

-### Concrete example of unit, integration and system testing
 Imagine that you have built an online web ordering system and a sample architecture diagram of your application is shown as follows:

 <center>